 3. In the left pane of this registry location, right-click over the key named 15.0 and select Permissions.
 You’ll get the following window:

-Close the Registry Editor, reboot the machine, and recheck the status of the issue by opening any Office component, you’ll find that problem is resolved.
+Close the Registry Editor, reboot the machine, and recheck the issue’s status by opening any Office component.
+You’ll find that problem is resolved.